wilsonliaows/docs/recipes/tasks.md

 # Tasks
 A Task is a usage metric that is counted every time Workato requests a piece of data from another platform/software or performs an action.

-Every recipe [job](/recipes/jobs.md) may consist of multiple tasks.
+A recipe [job](/recipes/jobs.md) may consist of multiple tasks.
 The number of tasks executed in a job depends on the data of the specific trigger event and the recipe logic.

 ## Task counting